Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Mode Sensitivity

 Alternatively, one may use Taylor's frozen eddy hypothesis \citep{taylor_spectrum_1997}, which assumes that a passive tracer that exits the domain at a distance $\xb+\Delta \xb$ and earlier time $t$ experiences the same velocity at a distance $\xb$ and time $t-\frac{\Delta x}{u_a}$; that is:

-where $u_a$ is an advection speed.
+where $u_a$ is an advection speed that is chosen based on the characteristic flow velocity, such as the local mean velocity or the peak velocity within the domain.
+This approximation effectively treats turbulent structures as "frozen" as they are advected past a point, allowing temporal measurements at a fixed location to be interpreted as spatial information along the direction of the flow.
 In the following sections, we compute the Lyapunov exponent $\lambda_s^t$ in equation (\ref{eq:sensitivity}) using equation (\ref{eq:mean}) to approximate particle trajectories that exit the domain.
-Similarly, the computation of $\Delta_\infty$ also requires a flow field approximation for particles that leave the domain due to the limited domain of the perturbation $\epsilon\gb(\xb,t)$.
-Unless stated otherwise, the values of $\epsilon\gb(\xb,t)$ were extrapolated using Taylor's frozen eddy hypothesis as in equation (\ref{eq:taylor}).
+Similarly, the computation of $\Delta_\infty$ also requires a flow field approximation for particles that leave the domain due to the limited spatial data of the perturbation $\ub'(\xb,t)$.
+Unless stated otherwise, the values of $\ub'(\xb,t)$ were extrapolated using Taylor's frozen eddy hypothesis as in equation (\ref{eq:taylor}), where $u_a(\xb,\ t)$ is the streamwise velocity at the particular lateral location.